 Many college students feel stressed and overwhelmed when a test or exam is approaching.
 Following our study plan and time-management tips should help you feel more prepared in the lead-up to an exam.
 When it comes time to study, there are many common study methods that can help enhance your exam prep, and reduce your stress.
 Below is a detailed list of common study methods college students use to prepare for exams.

-Explore common study methods
+6 common study methods

 In order to remember the order of items in a series, some students create sayings that begin with the first letter of each item in that series.
 A basic example is the saying that younger students use to remember which order north, east, south, and west appear on a compass: Never Eat Soggy Worms.
 Notice how the first letter of each term correlates with the order or direction on a compass.
 You can come up with personal and creative ways to use mnemonic devices to study for a test.
 Create something that is useful and easily memorable to you.

-Hide-write-compare – You probably remember this study method from when you were younger and were learning how to spell.
+You may have used this study method when you were young and learning how to spell.
 You probably looked at a word, covered it, tried to write it correctly yourself, and then compared it with the correctly written word.
-While this seems like a simple method often used at the elementary level, it is a useful studying tool at the college level.
+While this seems like a simple method often used at the elementary level, it is a useful study tool at the college level.

 Determine when to use each study method

 Discerning which methods to use and when to use them will also be informed by your strengths and learning style.
-You might learn or retain information better by looking and pictures or charts, whereas other students benefit more from reciting terms aloud.
+You might learn or retain information better by looking at pictures or charts, whereas other students benefit more from reciting terms aloud.
 Remember that there is no right or wrong way to study.
-Form a comprehensive, yet flexible, study approach that takes into consideration your course load and the ways in which you will be tested in each of your courses.
+Form a comprehensive yet flexible study approach that takes into consideration your course load and the ways in which you will be tested in each of your courses.